jlcorcuera/unipi-dsmt-2022-2023/lab_04/README.md

 erl -name hello_client@127.0.0.1 -setcookie 'hellocookie'
 ```

-After the connection is established between the Server and the Cliend process.
-The clien can send data to the server as follows.
+After the connection is established between the Server and the Client process.
+The client can send data to the server as follows.
 Client to send message:

 ```bash